ptabasso2/springblog/README.md

 To install the Java tracing client, download `dd-java-agent.jar`, which contains the Agent class files `wget -O dd-java-agent.jar 'https://dtdg.co/latest-java-tracer'`

-But you can skip this as we have alrady provided the client in this repo.
+But you can skip this as the client is already available in this repo.
 Now let's build, instrument and run our services.

 **Building and running `springback`**